2023 Visa Chargebacks Guide

 This indicates that the cardholder has claimed that they did not authorize or participate in a card-not-present transaction processed by the merchant.
 This is the classic case of true fraud in e-commerce, where a fraudster uses a stolen card to purchase something for their own benefit.

 This is also a common friendly fraud reason code, especially when the cardholder doesn’t recognize the transaction on their statement.

 If the cardholder believes that the amount they were charged was not what they agreed to pay, their dispute will be filed under this reason code.
 This can occur due to number transposition or other data errors when the transaction is entered for processing, or it may result from a misunderstanding about fees or taxes included in the final price.

 Here, the cardholder is claiming that a single transaction was processed twice, resulting in a double charge to their account.

-Poor communication between the merchant and cardholder about shipping and delivery times often lead to this kind of chargeback.
+Poor communication between the merchant and cardholder about shipping and delivery times, including any delays, often leads to this kind of chargeback.

-If a merchant processes a recurring billing transaction after the cardholder’s subscription or payment card account has been cancelled, the cardholder can dispute the transaction under this reason code.
+If a merchant processes a recurring billing transaction after the cardholder’s subscription has been canceled, the cardholder can dispute the transaction under this reason code.
 Merchants must always be careful to cease billing immediately when a customer terminates a subscription.